 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

 HIST 3116 [0.5 credit] History of Disability

 History of disability including the representation and understanding of disability as it changes over time and as it is portrayed and experienced in changing cultural contexts.
 (Field e).